Wye-Connected Variable Load (Lagging)

 Description

-.
-The block calculates the resistance and inductance required to extract the active and reactive powers given by the values at the P and Q inputs at nominal voltage and nominal frequency.
-Thus, the block can represent an active-inductive load.
+The Wye-Connected Variable Load (lagging) block simulates a variable active-inductive three-phase load connected according to the Star scheme.
+Each phase of the load contains a resistor R and the inductor L. The unit calculates the resistance and inductance required for the selection of active and reactive power, set values at the Inputs P and Q at rated voltage and rated frequency.
+Thus, the unit can represent an active-inductive load.

 Equations